Black Duck Software

-Black Duck Software is a private company headquartered near Boston, Massachusetts.
-Founded in 2002 by Doug Levin, it develops and markets software and services for application security.
+Black Duck Software is a private company that develops and markets software and services for application security.
+Founded in 2002 by Doug Levin, it is headquartered near Boston, Massachusetts.

 History

 Black Duck was founded in December 2002 by Doug Levin.
 In 2017, eight years after raising $38.5 million in venture capital funding, the firm raised $75.5 million.

-When acquired by Synopsys for $565 million in 2017 and becoming part of the "Synopsys Software Integrity Group", the firm was combined with several other Synopsys acquisitions, such as code analysis company Coverity, interactive application security testing software Seeker, Cigital, and Codiscope.
+It was acquired by Synopsys for $565 million in 2017 and became part of the Synopsys Software Integrity Group.
+The firm was combined with several other Synopsys acquisitions, such as code analysis company Coverity, interactive application security testing software Seeker, Cigital, and Codiscope.

 In 2024, the Synopsys Software Integrity Group was sold to private equity firms Clearlake Capital Group and Francisco Partners for $2.1 billion.
-The new owners rebranded the company back to its original "Black Duck Software" namesake.
+The new owners rebranded the company back to its original Black Duck Software name.